Ultimate Love, Extreme Missions

 "I want nothing here.
 Let me go."

 When man boasts of his own works before God as if he or she is holy and desirable, he simply does not understand how wretched he has become because of his sin and selfish state.
 For us to think we are so lovely or even simply acceptable distorts God's real love for us.
 This is why Paul elaborates so much on this in Ephesians 2:1-10.
-Instead, we see God choosing us in Christ, not in our own good works.
+Instead, we see God choosing us in Christ, not on the basis of our own good works.

 "He chose us in Him before the foundation of the world, that we should be holy and blameless before Him in love" (Ephesians 1:4, study questions).